theodoreho8033/theodoreho8033/README.md

 I also work part-time as a Data Engineer at Taulia a global supply chain financing company parented by SAP; a position I was offered after completing an internship with Taulia in the Summer of 2022.

 This GitHub page is for me to share various projects I've conducted over the last few years.
+Below are repos describing those projects.

 For any questions please contact me at theodoreho8033@gmail.com, or https://www.linkedin.com/in/theodoreho8033/.